 Celebrate Mother’s Day by checking out stars such as Beyoncé, Rihanna, Michael B. Jordan and more with their number No. 1 fans below.

-Ciara shared this sweet photo with her mother and grandmother to celebrate her Mother’s Day jewelry collection with Pandora.
+Ciara shared this sweet photo with her mother and grandmother to celebrate her Mother’s Day jewelry collection with Pandora last year.
 Cici is incredibly close to her mother, naming her sixth album Jackie, after the woman who raised her.

 “I am proud of her because she took a difficult profession to go into and she has made it her own but she has diversified and she pays attention to the detail and she keeps on climbing higher.
 She’s moving really well and she does a good job.”